watermarkhu/watermarkhu.github.io/pages/cv.markdown

 `2012-2015`
 **Various committees**,  _Vereniging voor Technische Physica, AEGEE Delft, Lorentz Casimir Lyceum_
-Various roles including organizer of symposia, editor, and graphic designer for the faculty magazine and yearbook, and IT related committees.
+Various roles including the organizer of symposia, editor, and graphic designer for the faculty magazine and yearbook, and IT related committees.

 ## SKILLS